utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ## Using the Postman VS Code extension

-You can use Postman as a Visual Studio Code extension to test and collaborate on your APIs in the same application you're using to develop.
-With the [Postman VS Code extension](/docs/getting-started/basics/about-vs-code-extension/), you can send API requests, manage collections and environments, troubleshoot requests, and more directly from VS Code.
+You can use the [Postman VS Code extension](/docs/getting-started/basics/about-vs-code-extension/) to test and collaborate on your APIs in the same application you're using to develop.
+With the VS Code extension, you can send API requests, manage collections and environments, troubleshoot requests, and more directly from VS Code.
 To install the VS Code extension, visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode).

 ## Updating Postman